 The concept of one man: Gerald Genta (1931-2011)

 “Les montres pour moi, c’est l’anti-liberté !
 Je suis un artiste, un peintre, je déteste avoir à faire à une contrainte de l’heure. Ça m’énerve.”

 Or in English “Watches, to me, are the opposite of freedom!
 I am an artist, a painter, I hate time because it is a constraint.
 It annoys me.”
-This is what Gerald Genta, nonetheless one of the greatest watch designers, though about watches.
+This is what Gerald Genta, nonetheless one of the greatest watch designers, thought about watches.
 The greatest creations sometimes come from contradictions.

 Gerald Genta (1931-2011)

 Gerald Genta is mainly known for the Royal Oak or the Nautilus, however he has created dozens of watches, and some (if not most) became icons.
 Without going into all details of his career, we can name for example the 1954 Universal Genève Polerouter (where we can see the the beginnings of the Lyre lugs, which became iconic on the Seamaster and the Speedmaster).
 After working for UG, Genta moved to Omega and created, for example, the Constellation – and the famous pan-pie dials were his idea.
 However, Genta really became famous at the beginning of the 1970s, when he designed a watch that over time changed the entire watch industry: the Royal Oak.

 In 1972, Genta proposed to Audemars Piguet a revolutionary watch, in stainless steel, with a bold, angular design, more expensive than most of the classical gold dress watches and equipped with a haute-horlogerie movement.
 The concept of the luxury sports watch, as well as the integrated bracelet, was born.
 Later, he designed a watch for the main competitor, Patek Philippe.
 And in 1976, the Nautilus was introduced.